mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 }
 ```

 The vertical stack is all we need to place the dragging indicator and content of the bottom sheet.
-We also use Shapes API to draw the dragging symbol programmatically, which is really simple.
-Geometry reader provides all the needed information about the size of the parent view that allows us properly place our view.
+We also use *Shapes API* to draw the dragging symbol programmatically, which is really simple. *GeometryReader* provides all the needed information about the size of the parent view that allows us properly place our view.
 We use the offset modifier to move our view, depending on its state.
 The last step is to attach the drag gesture and move the view whenever the user drags the finger.
 Let's see ho we can do that.

 ```swift
 @GestureState private var translation: CGFloat = 0